For a Camera Operator (Film, Television or Video) Emigrating to Australia

 Ensuring Camera Operator (Film, Television or Video)s Are In High Demand

-Curently, Camera Operator (Film, Television or Video)s are on the STSOL skills shortage list.
-Being on the STSOL list means a Camera Operator (Film, Television or Video) may qualify for the following visa streams:
+Curently, Camera Operator (Film, Television or Video)s are on the STSOL list.
+Being on this list means a Camera Operator (Film, Television or Video) may qualify for one of the following visa streams:

 Skills and Experience Required To Be a Camera Operator (Film, Television or Video)

-Before a Camera Operator (Film, Television or Video) can apply to emigrate as a skilled worker to Australia, their qualification, skills, and experience must be independently verified via a rigorous accreditation process.
-The process ensures all Camera Operator (Film, Television or Video)s invited to emigrate can do their job to the required Australian standards.
+Before a person can be accepted in Australia as Camera Operator (Film, Television or Video), their qualification, skills and experience must be independently verified via a rigorous accreditation.
+The process ensures all skilled migrants can do their jobs to the required Australian standards.

 1. Defining the job title a Camera Operator (Film, Television or Video):

 The profession “a Camera Operator (Film, Television or Video)” can mean something slightly different in Australia to what is referred to overseas.
 In “official emigration terms”, this profession is aligned within the occupation category “Camera Operator (Film, Television or Video)” and is uniquely identified by the code 399512.
-This registry system that has been in place since 2006 and has proven to work well for Australia.
+This may seem weird to some people, but it is a registry system that has been in place since 2006.

 2. Key Requirements for a Camera Operator (Film, Television or Video):

-For a Camera Operator (Film, Television or Video) to be deemed experienced to the Australian standard, here are the essential skills, tasks, duties and responsibilities they must be familiar with:
+For a Camera Operator (Film, Television or Video) to be deemed experienced down under, here are the essential skills, tasks, duties and responsibilities they must be familiar with:

 General Duties: